IBM/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

    currently not available.
 For more details, see [link](https://github.com/triton-inference-server/server/issues/5837)

-4. Consumer of Triton sever will only be able to create up to 40 log files in total out of which 20 for protocol http and 20 for protocol grpc.
+4. Consumer of Triton server will only be able to create up to 40 log files in total out of which 20 for protocol http and 20 for protocol grpc.
 For more details, see [link](https://github.com/triton-inference-server/server/issues/6152)

-5. Consumer of Triton sever may or may not face an issue while changing the trace settings like the trace_rate, log_rate and log_frequency has value that exceeds more than 10 digits.
+5. Consumer of Triton server may or may not face an issue while changing the trace settings like the trace_rate, log_rate and log_frequency has value that exceeds more than 10 digits.
 For more details, see [link](https://github.com/triton-inference-server/server/issues/6153)